atishayj2202/Calculator_Java/Readme.md

-Please open file from
-	src>scientific>calulator
-The above is mentioned directory to open java file This is a project of Calculator made for competition (Code In by Google)
+This is a project made for competition(Google Code-In 2019).
-	I have done changes as required.
-Thank You
+It is a Scientific Calculator working properly on Windows.
+Error in Mac are resolved in 2023

 Regards
 ATISHAY JAIN